anttikivi/brunch.nvim/README.md

   },
   -- Configure the colors used when opening a `:terminal` in Neovim. terminal_colors = false,
-  -- Style to be applied to highlight syntax groups. styles = {
+  -- Style to be applied to various highlight groups. styles = {
     comments = { 'italic' },
   },